Obtaining more information from Timing service

-#5 Updated by Rob Kutschke over 6 years ago
+#5 Updated by Rob Kutschke almost 7 years ago

 I suppose that, if we want to present the information as a data product, we could write a module that has only endRun behaviour, that interrogates the SQLite database and packages the information as a run-scope data product.